-- a) During GPEP1: - seminar attendance a minimum attendance of 32 (out of 40) FTE educational days, including any compulsory sessions (or College-approved alternative sessions organised by the registrar) - research and presentation of two vignettes and one match questions and one 'what the evidence base suggests' (WEBS) resource over the course of the year - four video consultations reviewed with the teacher or in the seminar group over the course of the year - one in-practice visit per attachment - patient feedback survey - an audit of medical practice on a topic of choice, to be presented to the practice, teacher or seminar group - five after-hour sessions conducted per attachment.
+- patient feedback survey - an audit of medical practice on a topic of choice, to be presented to the practice, teacher or seminar group - five after-hour sessions conducted per attachment.
 These sessions are expected to be four five hours and should have a focus on acute care rather than scheduled patients.
 Sessions may be taken in local after-hours clinics or Accident and Medical clinics, provided that supervision (by a Fellow of the College or appropriately vocationally registered doctor) has been arranged. - a log detailing community visits undertaken to community service providers.
 A minimum of five visits are expected per attachment.